taiwocoker/JavaScript_Tic-Tac-Toe/README.md

 ### Prerequisites

 - Get a browser like Chrome and Firefox in their most recent versions
+- Get node and npm

 ### Setup

 - Clone the repository on your local machine
 - cd into the folder
+- run `npm install` to get all the dependencies

 ### Install

 - Install VSCode or any code editor you like
+- install latest version of npm

+### Testing

+- to run all the test cases, just type `npm run test`

 ## Authors